Kelsie Jean Smeby Cups Her Topless Chest While Clad In Red Panties

 Look at her the way you look at the moon . ???? @brendanforbes on ???? @unrulyagency . #linkinbio going live tonight at 9pm PST for Q&A and getting personal about myself!
 Been wanting to do one of these for awhile now!
 Exclusive link in bio only.
 Chat life/ experiences/ career/ chat what I’m passionate about and anything under the moon.

 The model styled her brunette tresses with a side part and added loose waves to the body of her hair.
-Most of the Kelsie’s mane fell over her shoulders and back.
+Most of her mane fell over her shoulders and back.

 In the caption of the post, she shared a quote and made sure to tag her photographer to credit him for snapping the shot.
-She also revealed that she would be doing a q&a for her audience tonight, ranging in topic from questions on her personal life to her modeling career.
+She also revealed that she would be doing a Q&A for her audience tonight, ranging in topic from questions on her personal life to her modeling career.

-The upload has been a hit with Instagrammers, and it’s already accrued over 8,000 likes and 200-plus comments.
+The upload has been a hit, and it’s already accrued over 8,000 likes and 200-plus comments.
 Most social media users raved over her figure while a few more dropped a line to share that they would be tuning in tonight.

 “Omg you are so gorgeoussss!!” one follower commented with a series of flame emoji.